raystack/firehose/docs/reference/metrics.md

 ## Pods Health

-Since firehose runs on Kube, this gives a nice health details of each pods.
+Since Firehose runs on Kube, this gives a nice health details of each pods.

 ### `JVM Lifetime`